Life Conference 2024

 Speakers: Ben Stroud and Andrew Valentine, Hymans Robertson

-Workshop F9 09:55 - 10:40 Solvency UK: entering the new era of internal model supervision Read more
+Workshop F9 09:55 - 10:40 Solvency II: entering the new era of internal model supervision Read more

 The Solvency II reforms for internal models will go live at the end of 2024 and are relevant for any firm with an internal model or who plan on applying for one in the future.